cjlucas/ruby-yayenc/README.markdown

-YAYEnc is a 100% Ruby yEnc encoder (no decoder yet).
+YAYEnc is a 100% Ruby yEnc encoding/decoding solution.

 Disclaimer: This is considered alpha software, so the API may change without warning